Instructions for Authors

 Research and Publication Ethics

-The JMSJ seeks to uphold the highest ethical standards in both research and publication.
+JMSJ seeks to uphold the highest ethical standards in both research and publication.
 The journal follows the Committee on Publication Ethics (COPE) guidelines when dealing with cases of misconduct or dispute.

 Conflicts of Interest

 JMSJ recognizes that it is vital for there to be transparency around any real or perceived conflict of interest regarding papers published in the journal.
 A conflict of interest exists when any judgement about one interest might be influenced by another secondary interest.
 This can extend from any financial considerations to academic competition and rivalry, personal rivalry or intellectual incompatibility.
 Conflicts of interest extend to all participants in the peer review process: authors, reviewers, Editors, and Editorial Board members.